-Self-Service Business Intelligence and Analytics – Enables Users to Prepare, Analyze and Consume Data on their Own
+Enables Users to Prepare, Analyze and Consume Data on their Own

-This project has the objective to develop new concepts and design principles for Self-Service Business Intelligence and Analytics (SSBIA) in cooperation with the Robert Bosch GmbH, Corporate Sector Information Systems and Services.
-SSBIA refers to a set of tools which encourages users to prepare, analyze, and consume data on their own, with nominal IT support (based on Gartner IT Glossary, 2019 and Lennerholt et al., 2018).
-The concepts and design principles will be created, implemented, and refined by going iteratively through several design cycles by applying design science research.
-In the focus of each cycle is the artifact, which can be mostly understood as a software-based prototype.
-The artifact will be created utilizing real-world data and expertise from the industry partner.
+This project has the objective to develop new concepts for Self-Service Business Intelligence and Analytics (SSBIA) in cooperation with the Robert Bosch GmbH, Corporate Sector Information Systems and Services and the Global Data Strategy department.
+The concepts will be created, implemented, and refined by going iteratively through several design iterations.
+In the focus of each cycle is the artefact, which can be mostly understood as a software-based prototype.
+The artefact will be created utilizing real-world data from the industry partner.

-Example Artifact: Tailend Analytics
+Example Artefact: Tailend Analytics

-A high situated artifact for supply based reduction in the context of Self-Service Analytics.
-Sven Michalczyk has implemented this R-Shiny Application in his master thesis conducted together with the Global Indirect Purchasing Department at the Robert Bosch Bosch GmbH.
-The Tailend Analytics has the objective to enable buyers on any hierarchical level to first understood and second reduce the number of suppliers in their responsible material field significantly.
+This self-service artifact called "Tailend Analytics" was developed for supply-base reduction.
+The project was carried out jointly with the Global Indirect Purchasing Department of Robert Bosch GmbH.
+The objective was to enable buyers on any hierarchical level to understand and significantly reduce the number of suppliers in their responsible material area.

 View 1 serves mainly Corporate Lead Buyer material fields and regions where they should start their optimization activities.

 View 2 targets buyers on an operational level who want to inspect reallocations on item-level per supplier.